denysovkos/isup/README.md

 This tool is particularly useful for network administrators, developers, and anyone who needs to quickly check if a specific domain is accessible.
 Whether you're troubleshooting connectivity issues, testing your own domains, or monitoring network health, isup provides a straightforward solution.

+## Releases

+Executable binaries for different platforms are available in the [Releases](https://github.com/denysovkos/isup/releases) section.
+You can find precompiled binaries for easy installation on your system.

 ## Installation

 Follow the steps below to install the isup application from the source repository: